 Officers are required to search all individuals arrested and detainees whom the officer believes presents a danger to the officer or others.
 Additionally, officers must conduct a search when contraband is in plain view for the officer to see, when they have articulable probable cause, and anytime an officer has a person's vehicle towed.
-These searches are considered "non-discretionary" and account for 84 percent of all searches.
-Of the non-discretionary searches conducted by Lake Worth Police Officers in 2021, 1.2% of those searched were African American, 1.9% were Hispanic, and were 2.9% Caucasian.
+These searches are considered "non-discretionary" and account for 76 percent of all searches.
+Of the non-discretionary searches conducted by Lake Worth Police Officers in 2022, 50% of those searched were Caucasian, 26% were Hispanic, 24% were African American, and <1% were Asian/ Pacific Islander or Alaska Native/ American Indian.

 Officers occasionally ask drivers for permission to search their vehicle when they have suspicion of finding contraband or evidence of a crime, but that suspicion falls short of full probable cause needed for officers to search without consent (this is a consent search).
 Drivers are free to deny permission for these searches.
-During 2021, there were a total of 79 discretionary searches requested and approved by drivers.
+During 2022, there were a total of 96 discretionary searches requested and approved by drivers.

 Consent searches can be an indicator of biased-based policing.
 The discretionary (consent requested) searches make up only a very small portion of all motor vehicle stops.
-As indicated in Figure 3 below, consent to search was given in less than 1% of traffic stops.
-Of those, 0.13% were African American, 0.27% were Hispanic, and 0.73% were Caucasian.
+As indicated in Figure 4 below, consent to search was given in less than 2% of traffic stops.
+Of those, 68% were Caucasian, 21% were Hispanic, and 11% were African American.
 Illegal contraband was found approximately 63% of the time.